Hillsborough Community College Music Faculty

 * ****Maurizio Venturini (Bassoon), well-known bassoon virtuoso in his native Italy, was introduced to music through studies with his mother, an established concert pianist, at the age of five.
 When he was 15 years old, Mr. Venturini was an accomplished performer on both piano and bassoon.
 He has studied bassoon with masters W. Winstead, K. Thunemann, M. Turkovic, and M. Constantini.
 His degrees include a Bachelor’s degree from the Santa Cecilia Conservatory in Rome and a master’s degree from the Cincinnati College Conservatory of Music.
 His career as soloist commenced with a first place finish in the Italian Lanciano International Competition in 1980, from which he progressed in Italy, Germany, Hungary and the U.S.A.
 Mr. Venturini has performed in national and international radio and television broadcasts as well as recordings and soundtracks on many major labels such as RCA, London, Summit, EMI, Columbia, and Erato.
 Mr. Venturini’s been the principal bassoonist for the Bulgarian Radio Orchestra, the International Chamber Ensemble, the Rome Opera Orchestra and Naples Philharmonic.
 He is also the assistant principal bassoonist with The Florida Orchestra, a position he has held since 1999.

-**Robert Winslow (Music Theory, Jazz Ensembles Director, Music Technology, Piano, Music Department Accompanist, Music Club Advisor) has been a Tampa Bay area performer, and arranger for over 30 years.
+**Robert Winslow (Music Theory/Aural Skills, Jazz Ensemble Director, Music Technology, Piano) has been a Tampa Bay area performer, and arranger for over 30 years.
 Many of Mr. Winslow's recordings have been used for the Miss Florida Pageants.
 He also composes, having written numerous piano and vocal pieces as well as three children's musicals for American Stage and Ruth Eckerd Hall.
 Mr. Winslow has been musical director for American Stage's Summer Children's camps and the Tampa Bay premiere of Claudia Shear's play about Mae West.
 Mr. Winslow holds a Master of Piano Performance from the University of South Florida where he studied piano and organ.
-Robert has performed concerts in Germany, Paris, Montreal, Wisconsin and was the original accompanist for The Master Chorale under the direction of Robert Summer.
+Robert has performed concerts in Germany, Paris, Montreal, Wisconsin and was the original accompanist for The Master Chorale under the direction of Dr. Robert Summer, Dr. Richard Zielinski, Dr. Duncan Couch, Dr. Joseph Holt and Dr. James Bass.
 He has been the pianist for various ensembles Mrs. Collins has put together and was the arranger for the Christmas album "Amy and Friends at Christmas".
-In addition to his activities at HCC, Mr. Winslow is the current accompanist for The Master Chorale and holds the position of organist and orchestra director at Saint Andrew Presbyterian Church in Sun City Center.
+In addition to his activities at HCC, Mr. Winslow is the organist at Palma Ceia United Methodist Church in South Tampa.